 What Nashville Has to Offer

-Even with more startups choosing this city as their home, startups still face similar challenges: finding investors, navigating a new city and community, and developing a company identity to name a few.
+Even with Nashville’s growing tech scene, startups still face similar challenges: finding investors, navigating a new city and community, and developing a company identity to name a few.
 If your startup is considering making the leap to the Music City, here are some places to start:

 - Nashville Entrepreneur Center: Led by knowledgeable entrepreneurs such as John Ingram, the EC aims to connect entrepreneurs with the tools and people necessary to grow their businesses.
 Since its start in 2010, the EC has helped over 10,000 entrepreneurs, generated over $192 million in revenue, and facilitated the creation of over 1600 jobs.
 Think of the EC as the incubator for your business.